nrbxyz/docs/Derpitcraft/README.md

         5. You can make shulkers in any shape.
         6. Blackstone can be used everywhere cobblestone is used.
         7. You get more trapdoors, bark, stairs and bricks upon crafting.
         8. You can unpack ice, nether wart blocks and wool.
-        9. You can craft and use **bundles** from leather.
     12. Several other custom commands have been added.
 These are all listed in the How To Guides

 ## How to guides